jimmy-liew1/my-notes/content/Azure/availability zones.md

 > [!abstract] Definition
 > **Availability zones** are a high-availability offering that protects data and applications from data center failures.
 They are unique physical locations within an [[azure region|Azure region]], each made up of one or more datacenters equipped with independent power, cooling, and networking.

-**Availability zones** are highly-availability offering that protect data and applications from data center failure.
-An availability zone in an [[azure region|Azure region]] is a combination of a [[fault domain]] and [[update domain]].

-Availability zones are distinct groups of data centers within a region.
-They feature independent power, cooling, and networking, ensuring that if one zone fails, the others maintain regional services, capacity, and high availability.

-Availability zones are usually separated by several kilometers, typically within 100 kilometers.
-This proximity allows for low-latency connections via a high-performance network.
-The distance also minimizes the risk of multiple zones being impacted by local outages or weather events.

-Datacenter locations are chosen based on rigorous vulnerability risk assessments.
-This process identifies significant datacenter-specific risks and considers shared risks across availability zones.

-## Key Characteristics
+In the world of cloud computing, hardware failures and local disasters are inevitable.
+To mitigate these risks, Microsoft Azure provides **Availability Zones** as a high-availability solution.
+By distributing applications and data across physically separate locations within a single region, organizations can ensure that their services remain operational even if an entire data center experiences a power outage, cooling failure, or network disruption.

+## Physical Infrastructure and Resiliency
+An Availability Zone is not just a logical label; it represents a distinct physical location within an [[azure region|Azure regions]].
+Each zone is composed of one or more datacenters equipped with independent infrastructure.
+- **Independent Power & Cooling:** Each zone operates on its own utility grid and cooling systems to prevent a single point of failure from affecting the entire region.
-- **Composition:** A combination of a [[fault domain]] and [[update domain]].
+- **Fault and Update Domains:** At a technical level, a zone acts as a combination of a [[fault domain]] and an [[update domain]], ensuring that both unplanned hardware failures and planned maintenance do not take down all instances of a service simultaneously.
-- **The Rule of 3:** Any Azure region that supports availability zones must have a minimum of **three** separate availability zones to ensure regional resiliency.
+- **The Rule of 3:** To guarantee a high level of resiliency, any Azure region that supports this feature is required to have a minimum of **three separate availability zones**.

-- **Infrastructure:** Each zone is a distinct group of data centers with independent power, cooling, and networking.
-- **Redundancy:** If one zone fails, the others continue to provide re`gional services.
+## Geographic Strategy and Latency
+The physical placement of these zones is carefully engineered to balance safety with performance.
-- **Proximity / Distance:** Zones are typically located within 100 kilometers of each other.
-This allows for low-latency connections via a high-performance network while remaining far enough apart to minimize the risk of a single local outage affecting multiple zones.
+- **Proximity for Performance:** Zones are typically located within 100 kilometers of each other.
+This specific distance allows for low-latency, synchronous data replication, ensuring that data stays consistent across zones without slowing down application performance.
-- **Risk Assessment:** Datacenter locations are chosen based on rigorous vulnerability risk assessments to identify shared risks across zones.
-## Service Types
-Azure services use availability zones in two primary ways:
+- **Isolation for Safety:** While they are close enough for high-speed networking, they are far enough apart to be isolated from local disasters, such as flooding or localized fires.
+Microsoft performs rigorous risk assessments to ensure that zones do not share significant vulnerabilities.

+## Zonal vs. Zone-Redundant
+When architecting solutions in Azure, you can choose how your resources interact with these zones based on your availability requirements:
-- **Zonal Services:** The resource is pinned to a specific zone (e.g., Virtual Machines, IP addresses).
+- **Zonal Services:** These allow you to "pin" a resource to a specific zone (e.g., a Virtual Machine in Zone 1).
+This is often used when you need to minimize latency between specific components.
-- **Zone-redundant Services:** The platform replicates automatically across zones (e.g., Zone-redundant storage, Virtual Machine Scale Sets).
+- **Zone-Redundant Services:** In this model, the Azure platform automatically replicates your resources across multiple zones (e.g., Zone-redundant storage or SQL databases).
+This provides the highest level of automated protection without requiring manual configuration.

 ## Visual Representation
-The following diagram demonstrates several example Azure regions.
-Regions 1 and 2 support availability zones, and regions 3 and 4 don't have availability zones.
+The following diagram illustrates how Availability Zones are structured within supported regions (Regions 1 & 2) compared to regions without zone support (Regions 3 & 4).

 ![image](https://learn.microsoft.com/en-us/azure/reliability/media/regions-availability-zones.png)

 ## Related Concepts